The MHS Journals

 Conversations about mental health difficulties require a great deal of patience.
 However, early intervention can help improve long-term prognosis and reduce the severity of mental illness.
 Here are some goals you can set for your approach to the conversation.

-• Prepare yourself through education.
-Research diagnoses, symptoms, what to expect from various treatments, etc. to learn all you can.
+• Prepare yourself through education: Research diagnoses, symptoms, what to expect from various treatments, etc. to learn all you can.
 Be sure that you are using reliable sources, especially when researching on the internet.
 While you want to learn all you can, don’t try to make a diagnosis.
 Your goal here is to prepare yourself to the extent possible for whatever diagnosis your loved one may receive.

 • Try not to appear judgmental of the person’s actions, even if they seem detrimental to the situation.